In this article

 Close up of an adult male holding a smart phone and credit card, typing a message into a phone.

 A credit limit is the maximum amount you can spend on a credit card.
-Your card provider will set your limit when you take out your credit card but it can change depending on how you use it.
-Sticking to your limit is important for building better credit.
-In this guide, we’ll help you understand how credit card limits are set, what you can do to increase and decrease your credit card limit, and whether you should.
+Your card provider will set your credit card limit when you take out a credit card, but it can change depending on how you use it.

 Your credit card provider will use the information you’ve provided on your application along with your credit report to set your credit limit when you sign up for your card.
 The main factors they’ll look at are: